Skip to main content

 David Shaw

-I am a Certified Master Guide of the Guild of Professional Tour Guides of Washington, DC, a certified guide at Washington National Cathedral, and hold a city tour guide license.
-I also work as an International Visitor Liaison for the State Department.
+I am a Certified Master Guide of the Guild of Professional Tour Guides of Washington, DC, a certified guide at Washington National Cathedral, and hold a DC tour guide license.
+In addition I work as an International Visitor Liaison for the State Department.
+I also hold a New York City sightseeing license.

 In addition to private tours, if you're planning a bus tour and need of a local guide, I also do group tours for adults and students.